killfrenzy96/AiyaFrenzyBot/README.md

 - harubaru, the foundation for the AIYA Discord bot.
   - https://github.com/harubaru/waifu-diffusion
   - https://github.com/harubaru/discord-stable-diffusion
 - gingivere0, for PayloadFormatter class for the original API.
-Without that, I'd have given up from the start.
 Also has a great Discord bot as a no-slash-command alternative.
   - https://github.com/gingivere0/dalebot
 - You, for using AIYA and contributing with PRs, bug reports, feedback, and more!